Troglodyne-Internet-Widgets/tCMS/Readme.md

 Deployment is currently:
 * make depend
 * make install

+Then:
 * Set up proxy rule in your webserver
 * open tmux or screen
 * `starman -p $PORT www/server.psgi`
+OR (if you want tCMS as a systemd service for the current user):
+* PORT=$PORT make install-service

+$PORT being whatever port you want it to sit on.

 TODO: Make the makefile not rewrite itself when running make!
 Reset for now after run.